 GABA is critical for relaxation and is thought to reduce feelings of anxiety and fear by decreasing neuronal excitability.
 In other words, it helps to chill you out and hits the brakes on an overactive and unruly mind.
 This chemical is vital to the healthy function of your nervous system and plays a big role in helping you unwind in the evening and allowing you to transition to sleep.

 Another related study examined the effects of yoga on mood, anxiety, and brain GABA levels compared to the effects of walking.
-It found that practicing yoga did increase GABA and the yogis reported a greater improvement in their moods and a drop in their anxiety levels.
+Findings revealed that practicing yoga did increase GABA, and the yogis reported a greater improvement in their moods and a drop in their anxiety levels.
 The 12-week yoga intervention was the first study of its kind to show that an increase in GABA levels is tied to improved mood and decreased anxiety.

-The findings from both studies have promoted further research into yoga as a possible treatment for depression and anxiety disorders associated with low GABA levels.
+The results of both studies have prompted further research into yoga as a possible treatment for depression and anxiety disorders associated with low GABA levels.
 It has yet to be determined if yoga is the most effective activity or if other physical activities offer the same results.

-Yoga and meditation also increase activity in the happiness-producing regions of the brain: the left prefrontal cortex.
-As you go into lotus position, you’re reducing stress hormones and increasing “feel-good” endorphins, an effect coined the “yoga high.”
-The pituitary gland in the brain releases these endorphins, which then find receptors within the central nervous system to attach to.
+Yoga and meditation also increase activity in the happiness-producing regions of the brain—the left prefrontal cortex—and help subdue the stress response.
+As you go into lotus position, you reduce stress hormones and increase “feel-good” endorphins, an effect coined the “yoga high.”
+The pituitary gland in the brain releases these endorphins, which then attach to receptors within the central nervous system.
 This binding of endorphins to receptors activates a reaction that blocks the brain from receiving messages of pain.
 With this blockage, chemicals that trigger swelling and inflammation are stalled.

-Overall, this ancient practice has been shown to have a huge impact on both mental and physical well-being.
-So, does becoming a yogi produce great GABA gains?
+Overall, this ancient practice, as well as additional meditation practices, has been shown to have a huge impact on both mental and physical well-being.
+So, does becoming a yogi produce great GABA gains and fortify your brain against the ravages of age?
 It might be worth a try.
 Grab your yoga mat and go!